trillnepill/blog/content/pages/about/index.md

 hide_page_meta = true
 +++

-nothing here because i need more time to setup all.
+nothing here because i need more time to setup all..